Somayyah/mohammed_S-htu_devops_ab_submission/README.md

 ## Introduction

-As per request of Kunsol group, this report describes the process and the finished tasks for the konsul website.
-A comprehensive list of all the tools ranging from collaboration platform and monitoring tools, to orchestration and containerisation tools is provided.
-The following procedure section explains the the reasoning and thought process behind  the many design choices that were made and it is also displays the configurations and the diagrams sections.
+As per the request of the Kunsol group, this report describes the process and the finished tasks for the Konsul website.
+This document provides a comprehensive list of all the tools ranging from the collaboration platform and monitoring tools, to orchestration and containerization tools.
+The following procedure section explains our reasoning and thought process behind  the many design choices that were made.
+Additionally, it is also displays the configurations and the diagram section.

 ## Tools and services used:
 1. Rancher:stable container.